sarahdini-design/ontario-ed-performance-analysis/docs/data-notes.md

 | North of Superior Healthcare Group | 1 |
 | **Total** | **17** |

-Weeneebayko Area Health Authority has suppressed values for all five fiscal years, meaning a five-year trend for this indicator cannot be evaluated for that corporation using the published values.
+Weeneebayko Area Health Authority has suppressed values for all five fiscal years, so its five-year pattern for this indicator cannot be evaluated using the published values.

 For the other affected corporations, some fiscal years remain available for analysis.